kiwiproject/dropwizard-consul/README.md

 Credits
 -------
+This library comes from the [dropwizard-consul](https://github.com/smoketurner/dropwizard-consul) library from [Smoketurner](https://github.com/smoketurner/).
+The following credits are also retained from the original library.

-This bundle was inspired by an older bundle (Dropwizard 0.6.2) that [Chris Gray](https://github.com/chrisgray) created at https://github.com/chrisgray/dropwizard-consul.
+> This bundle was inspired by an older bundle (Dropwizard 0.6.2) that [Chris Gray](https://github.com/chrisgray) created at https://github.com/chrisgray/dropwizard-consul.
 I also incorporated the configuration provider changes from https://github.com/remmelt/dropwizard-consul-config-provider

 Support
 -------
-Please file bug reports and feature requests in [GitHub issues](https://github.com/smoketurner/dropwizard-consul/issues).
+Please file bug reports and feature requests in [GitHub issues](https://github.com/kiwiproject/dropwizard-consul/issues).

 License
 -------
 Copyright (c) 2020 Smoke Turner, LLC
+Copyright (c) 2023 Kiwi Project

 This library is licensed under the Apache License, Version 2.0.